nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Hotkeys/Anki Hotkeys.md

 ### My Categorization
 - Flag for adding to notes → Ctrl+7 ^c722e7
+- Flag for Edit Later → Ctrl+6
+- Flag for Need to Understand → Ctrl+5

 ### Better Search
 - Tag & deck popover → xx or all: